HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/enabling_saml_kubernetes.md

-# Configuring SAML in Kubernetes {#enabling_saml_kubernetes .task}
+# Configuring SAML in Kubernetes

 You can implement SSO into your Kubernetes environment using Security Assertion Markup Language \(SAML\).

-The changes in this task affect the following pods:
+The changes in this task affect the following pods: community, mux, and proxy.

--   community
--   mux
--   proxy

 1. Find the **idpUrl** value.